 - Pharmacology - ADN candidates are required to study pharmacology.
 Pharmacology focuses on the identification and proper use of commonly prescribed medications.
 You will also learn about standard doses of such medications and the most common side effects that they cause.
 This knowledge will come in handy while working as an RN, as you will be able to counsel and educate patients about the medications they use.

 - Nursing Principles - Subjects that fall into the nursing principles category focus on the proper administration of various healthcare techniques.
 Through the subjects, you will learn how to take and measure vital signs and how to perform physical assessments of patients.
 Many times, these types of subjects also cover medical ethics and other issues that are uniquely concerning to nurses and other healthcare professionals.

 - Psychology - ADN candidates are often surprised to learn that they must study psychology to earn their degrees.
 You don't have to be embarking on a career in mental health nursing to benefit from this type of education.
 In ADN training programs, psychology typically focuses on human behavior as it relates to healthcare settings.
 You will learn how to work effectively with patients and colleagues as well as how to protect your own mental health in a challenging career.

 Accredited ADN programs are designed to prepare students for the NCLEX-RN licensing exam, which is comprised of a written section and a clinical skills section.
 To prepare you for the latter, and for effectively caring for patients, your training will include clinical experiences at local healthcare facilities.
 Many programs refer to this coursework as "Nursing Practices" or something similar.
 In some programs, you complete separate sections for things like maternity nursing, emergency nursing, and pediatric nursing.
 In others, all subjects are grouped together.

 Given the broad array of courses that you must complete to earn an ADN, it is easy to see why such programs are considered intense.
-You can expect to complete your training in two to three years.
+You can expect to complete your training in two years.